azizkhalid/COSC4806/README.md

 # COSC4806
-First Assignment 1 (2017)
+## First Assignment 1 (2017-09-25)

-I don't like how my name stated
+### added info.php which Output the information about PHP's config , printMyName-web.php and index.php with basic login form

-By Aziz Khalid
+#by Aziz